artnc/personal-website/src/blog/_posts/2022-12-31-software-i-use.md

 I use [Syncthing](#syncthing) to sync files across my devices and a [public GitHub repo](https://github.com/artnc/dotfiles) to house my program settings.
 By "backup", I'm referring to the act of shipping my old photos and documents off to some remote datacenter where they'll survive any disaster that may befall my laptop.

 [Rclone](https://rclone.org/) lets you easily sync your local files to pretty much any cloud storage provider.
-As easily as [rsync](https://en.wikipedia.org/wiki/Rsync), that is - both are CLIs after all.
+As easily as [rsync](https://en.wikipedia.org/wiki/Rsync), that is&mdash;both are CLIs after all.
 Rclone's [encryption](https://rclone.org/crypt/) at rest means that I don't have to worry about the cloud provider snooping on my files or losing them in a data breach.

 ## Reaper